-4. (1) (a) An application for registration must be made to the National Commissioner and must be accompanied by the prescribed documents.
+3. (1) (a) An application for registration must be made to the National Commissioner and must be accompanied by the prescribed documents.

-- (b) The National Commissioner may require the applicant to provide further information necessary for processing the application. - (2) If an applicant intends to conduct business from more than one premises, or where goods are stored on additional premises, such applicant must apply for registration for each of those premises. - (3) Subject to section 15, the National Commissioner may, after consideration of the application and upon the applicant complying with all the requirements, register the applicant as a dealer. - (4) A person who fails to apply for registration of all premises in terms of subsection (2) is guilty of an offence and liable on conviction to a fine or to imprisonment for a 25 period not exceeding ten years or to both a fine and such imprisonment.
+(b) The National Commissioner may require the applicant to provide further information necessary for processing the application.

+(2) If an applicant intends to conduct business from more than one premises, or where second-hand goods are stored on additional premises, such applicant must apply for registration in respect of each of those premises.

+(3) Subject to section 14, the National Commissioner may, after consideration of the application and upon the applicant complying with all the recomments, register the 10 applicant as a dealer.